sheldonabraham/HR-Analytics-Attendance-Dashboard/README.md

 ## Context:
 The project involves analyzing attendance data from April 2022 to June 2022 to gain insights into employee attendance patterns and leave utilization.
 The goal is to improve attendance management and employee well-being through data analytics techniques.

-**Data**: The dataset for the project consists of attendance data for employees in the firm for the months from April 2022 to June 2022.
+**Data**: Attendance Sheet 2022.xlsx - The dataset for the project consists of attendance data for employees in the firm for the months from April 2022 to June 2022.
 It includes information about the attendance status of each employee on a given day.

 **Data Dictionary:**